PriyeshPandey2000/whisper-stt/apps/whispering/src/lib/services/README.md

 	: createClipboardServiceWeb(); // Browser APIs
 ```

-This platform abstraction enables **97% code sharing** between Whispering's desktop and web versions.
+This platform abstraction enables **97% code sharing** between NoteFlux's desktop and web versions.
 The vast majority of application logic is platform-agnostic, with only the thin service implementation layer varying between platforms.
 Instead of maintaining separate codebases, we write business logic once and let services handle platform differences automatically.

 #### Measuring Code Sharing